Taikoo Place: One Taikoo Place

 One Taikoo Place was completed in September 2018.
 It is the first of two new Grade-A office towers in the Taikoo Place redevelopment project.
 One Taikoo Place has 48 storeys, including 41 floors of triple Grade-A office space.
 It has an average floor size of 21,000 sq ft and a gross floor area of 1 million sq ft.
 Designed by Wong & Ouyang (HK) Ltd, the tower features 3-metre-wide curtain wall window panels, with each floor designed to provide an abundance of natural light and offer panoramic views of Victoria Harbour.
 The office tower has been built to the highest sustainability standards by Arup, achieving Pre-certified Platinum for LEED BD+C: Core and Shell Version 2009, and Provisional Platinum for BEAM Plus New Buildings Version 1.2 green building standards.
 The Building is also recognized as the first AI & Data-driven Building in Hong Kong by implementing Arup Neuron Digital Platform to optimize all the operation data inside the building.

-Former Buildings
+Former buildings

-Warwick House (1979) (demolition)
+Warwick House (1979)

 Kang and Mansion and the domain building composed of 2B site, will be reconstructed into a 42-storey 3-storey library of commercial buildings, called Taikoo Square two Two Taikoo Place, as well as a 69,000 square foot garden square, Taikoo Square and Taikoo Garden.
 The gross floor of the commercial building is about 983,000 square feet and is expected to be completed in 2021.